shilpihjp12/hiring-challenges/frontend-engineer/README.md

+# Description
+The code is created in ReactJS.
+Motivation for using ReactJS is right now i am using React JS as framework for my application.

+# Step to run
+  1. clone the code
+  2. open command prompt
+  3. run "npm i"
+  4. run "npm start"

+**Note: I was not able to work for many times in the code as there is only one commit available.

 # The challenge (Frontend Engineer)

 We would like you to build a simple chat interface in Javascript, which is able to send and display messages from